sanel/Fl_Highlight_Editor/MANUAL.md

-Interpreter is involved only during mode loading and constructing matching rules; from there C++ code (including FLTK paint engine) will continue the work, using compiled expression, which will keep highlighting fast.
+Interpreter is involved only during mode loading and constructing matching rules; from there C++ code (including FLTK paint engine) will continue the work using compiled expression, which will keep highlighting fast.

 #### Rule executing order

-Rules inside `define-mode` are executed *in order*, from top to bottom and that can affect painting strategy (or if used smartly, can do things that would require much more complex stuff in backend).
+Rules inside `define-mode` are executed *in order*, from top to bottom and that can affect painting strategy.
+If used smartly, can do things that would require much more complex stuff in backend.

 ## Adding new faces